EU declaration conformity

 Product description

-The sensor element is soldered to a printed circuit board and enclosed in a plastic casing with an IP30 protection rating.
+The sensor is enclosed in a plastic casing with an IP30 protection rating.
+The low-profile housing features concealed screws, and the sensor has an insulation resistance of more than 10 MΩ.

-Connection is made via a screw clamp terminal block connector, suitable for a maximum cable cross-section of 1.5 mm².
+Connection is provided via a screw clamp terminal block suitable for a maximum cable cross-section of 1.5 mm².
+These probes operate within a temperature range of -20 to 60 °C and a relative humidity of less than 95% rH (non-condensing), making them ideal for reliable measurements.

 Documents